 Confidentiality is a crucial element of any therapy process.
 We will implement certain measures to ensure the confidentiality of the virtual space and participants will sign a contract agreeing to uphold the confidentiality of the meetings, so that what is shared within the group will not be discussed with outside individuals.

 Émilie Marcotte, MSW, ts - Sexual Violence Response Advisor

-Émilie is a licensed social worker with over eight years of experience working in the fields of gender-based and sexualized violence in Montréal.
+Émilie is a licensed social worker with over ten years of experience working in the fields of gender-based and sexualized violence in Montréal.
 As McGill’s Sexual Violence Response Advisor, she acts as the first point of contact for members of the community looking for support and information in cases of sexual violence.

 One of the facilitators will meet with you to determine whether group therapy meets with your current needs, and your readiness to engage.
 During the assessment, we will discuss what the group entails, expectations regarding participation, and your expectations in joining.

 Have questions?
 Interested in joining?